stonepros/stone/doc/rbd/rbd-mirroring.rst

         $ rbd --cluster site-a mirror pool peer add image-pool client.rbd-mirror-peer@site-b
         $ rbd --cluster site-b mirror pool peer add image-pool client.rbd-mirror-peer@site-a

-By default, the ``rbd-mirror`` daemon needs to have access to a Ceph configuration file located at ``/etc/ceph/{cluster-name}.conf`` that provides the addresses of the peer cluster's monitors, in addition to a keyring for ``{client-name}`` located in the default or configured keyring search paths (e.g. ``/etc/ceph/{cluster-name}.{client-name}.keyring``).
+By default, the ``rbd-mirror`` daemon needs to have access to a Stone configuration file located at ``/etc/ceph/{cluster-name}.conf`` that provides the addresses of the peer cluster's monitors, in addition to a keyring for ``{client-name}`` located in the default or configured keyring search paths (e.g. ``/etc/ceph/{cluster-name}.{client-name}.keyring``).

-Alternatively, the peer cluster's monitor and/or client key can be securely stored within the local Ceph monitor ``config-key`` store.
+Alternatively, the peer cluster's monitor and/or client key can be securely stored within the local Stone monitor ``config-key`` store.
 To specify the peer cluster connection attributes when adding a mirroring peer, use the ``--remote-mon-host`` and ``--remote-key-file`` optionals.
 For example::